vicroms/vcpkg-docs/vcpkg/maintainers/authoring-script-ports.md

 ms.date: 03/20/2024
 ms.topic: concept-article
 ---
-# Author helper ports
+# Authoring script ports

-Helper ports, also called script ports, expose functions for other ports to consume during their build process.
+Script ports, also called helper ports, expose functions for other ports to consume during their build process.
 For instance, the `vcpkg-cmake` port defines the `vcpkg_cmake_configure()` function for other ports to consume.
 By packaging common scripts into a helper port, maintenance becomes more streamlined as